erikdubois/Ultimate-Linux-Mint-18.1-Cinnamon/README.md

 	Google Chrome
 	...

-There are other scripts for applications I sometimes need.
+There are other scripts for applications I sometimes need but will not be installed as of yet.